bennpang/ISEA/Lab2b-2.md

 Loop and Conditional Script
 ---
-I created a second Bash script that used the "read" command to take user input.
+I created a second Bash script that used the "read -p" command to take user input.
+The command tells the system to print the text string that is after the -p (prompt) command.
 Additionally, the script displayed various messages based on user input using if, elif, and else commands.
 This was followed by a for loop that numbered from 1 to 5.

 An image of the Bash script
 <img width="512" height="342" alt="image" src="https://github.com/user-attachments/assets/c4fc767f-bed7-4cc7-a19c-69bd616b0b1f" />